Code of Practice

 Members within ABROADER should be committed to continual thought and periodic evaluation of the extent to which ABROADER meets and fulfills the ethical standards outlined in this Code of Practice as part of their commitment to ABROADER’s mission.

-1. Participant’s safety first
+1. Participant’s safety FIRST

 We at ABROADER want to make sure that our program is a safe trip for participants.
 Our top priorities are the health, well-being, and safety of the participants.
 An individual’s interests take a back seat to the participant’s safety.

 In the event of an emergency, we would handle events calmly and professionally, going above and beyond our regular office hours to provide great customer care to participants in our programs.
-If a student’s life is in danger and needs to be rushed to the hospital, program coordinators have the right to act without the agreement of ABROADER’s Director.
-She/he can help to deposit the student’s hospital charge in advance using ABROADER’s emergency credit card.
+If the student’s life is in danger and needs to be rushed to the hospital, program coordinators have the right to act without the agreement of ABROADER’s Director.
+She/he can help deposit the student’s hospital charge in advance using ABROADER’s emergency credit card.

 2. Abide and respect the local law

-Overall, ABROADER members are also expected to, always, comply with all applicable laws and regulations in place during the program.
+Overall, ABROADER members are also expected to always comply with all applicable laws and regulations in place during the program.
 Individuals must ensure that our actions cannot be interpreted as being, in any way, in contravention of local laws and regulations.

 - Remain drug and alcohol-free, and avoid the use of controlled substances